-1. Member Schools, Players, Officials, Coaches or School Personnel

-Member schools, school personnel, players, officials, or coaches displaying misconduct may be subject to penalties deemed appropriate by Section XI.
-These penalties may include: a one or two game suspension (which may be meted-out by the Section XI Office), censure, reprimand or other appropriate sanctions and penalties imposed for serious or continued actions of misconduct.
-Section XI will employ the procedure set forth within III (infra) to assist in determining a penalty when that penalty may exceed a two game suspension (which may be meted-out by the Section XI Office).
+1. Member Schools, Players, Officials, Coaches or School Personnel game suspension (which may be meted-out by the Section XI Office), censure, reprimand or other appropriate sanctions and penalties imposed for serious or continued actions of misconduct.
+Section XI will employ the procedure set forth within III (infra) to assist in determining a penalty when that penalty may exceed a two-game suspension (which may be meted-out by the Section XI Office).